AlexTISYoung/snipar/README.md

 To check that the code is working properly and that the C modules have been compiled, you can run the tests using this command:

     python -m unittest snipar.tests

+# Code for reproducing results
+See paper_results/ for code to reproduce results in https://www.biorxiv.org/content/10.1101/2022.10.24.513611v1